MAPF-Competition/web_resource/landing_page.md

 </div>
 <br/>
 </div>

+In 2026, we introduce **Delay Probabilities** ⚠️.
+Robots may not always execute their move on time due to simulated mechanical or communication delays.
+Your goal is not just to find a path, but to create a robust **Execution Policy** that keeps the fleet moving smoothly even when individual robots fall behind.

 The competition is a great way to showcase your skills against the best in the world; **fame, glory and prizes** are all up for grabs!
 You can also make a tangible impact in the **research community** by establishing baselines for robust Multi-Agent Path Finding (MAPF) under uncertainty.